 View > Show large text field

-Specifies whether the large text field (for entering and displaying transcription text) is shown or hidden.
+Specifies, whether the large text field (for entering and displaying transcription text) is shown or hidden.

 View > Show grid

-Specifies whether the grid on the musical score is shown or hidden.
+Specifies, whether the grid on the musical score is shown or hidden.
 Using the grid makes it easier to navigate in the musical score and also makes the division of events more clear:

 Hidden grid lines hide the table-like structure of the user interface.
 This makes the user interface look more like a „musical score“, especially if the background colour of blank events is set to „white“ (see also „Format Menu“ and „View Menu“):